Welcome to the Turks and Caicos

 Grand Turk has the country’s capital city of Cockburn Town and our only cruise ship port.
 The island offers interesting historical sites and exceptional scuba diving.

 North Caicos, Middle Caicos, South Caicos, and Salt Cay are our quiet outer islands, and are laid-back and a bit more down-to-earth.
-These hidden gems are primarily supported by low-key tourism and small-scale fishing and farming.
+These hidden gems are primarily supported by low-key tourism and small-scale fishing.

 The Turks and Caicos also has the two large uninhabited islands of East Caicos and West Caicos, and the private boutique islands of Ambergris Cay, Pine Cay, and Parrot Cay.